cfw-guide/dsi.cfw.guide/_pages/en_US/installing-hiyacfw.md

 - Booting the system from the SD card
 - Installing homebrew applications to the System Menu with ease
 - Including a custom splash screen on boot
-- Automatically booting into another application, such as DSiMenu++
+- Automatically booting into another application, such as TWiLight Menu++

 ## Requirements
 - **[OPTIONAL, BUT RECOMMENDED]** An SD card that is 2GB or smaller, or a larger SD card that is partitioned to be 2GB or smaller
-  - If you cannot fulfill this requirement, or do not wish to, follow [Replacing System Menu with DSiMenu++](replacing-system-menu-with-dsimenu++) once you are finished with this page
+  - If you cannot fulfill this requirement, or do not wish to, follow [Replacing System Menu with TWiLight Menu++](replacing-system-menu-with-twlmenu++) once you are finished with this page
 - The latest release of [fuse-3ds](https://github.com/ihaveamac/fuse-3ds/releases){:target="_blank"}
   - Windows users will need to install [WinFsp](http://www.secfs.net/winfsp/download/){:target="_blank"} as well
 - The latest release of [OSFMount](https://www.osforensics.com/tools/mount-disk-images.html){:target="_blank"}